 Do you remember all these newsletter popup extensions?
 How good are they?
-As the evidence from practice shows, all such tools essentially increase the number of subscribers in comparison to a common newsletter section.
-Now, imagine that you can send such popups right to a browser even if a page with your store is closed.
+As the evidence from practice shows, all such tools essentially increase the number of subscribers in comparison to a standard newsletter section.
+Now, imagine that you can send such popups right to the browser, even if a page with your store is closed.
 Meet the Magento 2 Push Notifications extension by Mirasvit.
 This tiny tool adds a new effective communication channel that can be used to promote sales, important events, or anything else.
 Below, we describe how this Magento 2 module works from the perspective of both buyers and administrators.'

 - Magento 2 push notifications: